 They are also often used to keep track of the progress of projects, to record the timeline of events, to record the basic content of complaints and other topics discussed, as well as a tool for remembering when and with whom the next action lies on any particular subject.

-The Minutes are distributed to the Board prior to the meeting for review.
+The draft Minutes are distributed to the Board prior to the meeting for review.
 All Board members have an opportunity to suggest revisions to the Minutes before the meeting.
 If provided and acceptable, these revisions are incorporated into the final copy presented at the Board meeting.
 If there is sufficient time before the meeting, they are redistributed to the Board.
 Otherwise a final copy is presented at the Board table for approval.

 Revisions to Minutes